Residual (entertainment industry): Process

 Residuals are administered by the unions—SAG-AFTRA, the Directors Guild of America (DGA), and the Writers Guild of America (WGA)—for their members, who are paid between one and four months after the air date.
 According to SAG-AFTRA, it processes around 1.5 million residual checks a year.
 WGA receives between 100 and 5,000 residual checks a day.
 The DGA processes "hundreds of thousands of checks" a year, and in 2016 it processed $300 million in residuals for its members.

 Residual calculation is complex and depends on several variables, including guild membership, initial payment, time spent, type of production (e.g., network TV, DVD, ad-supported streaming, online purchases), and whether it involves a domestic or foreign market.
 Additionally, residuals change a lot: guilds negotiate new contracts with the AMPTP every three years, and residuals for primetime TV tend to increase every year because they are "directly or indirectly keyed to salary minimums, which increase several percent per year".
+Moreover, very few platforms exist to track broadcast airings, which is necessary to accurately calculate payouts.

 In acting, extras are generally not eligible, but stunt performers, puppeteers, singers, and actors with lines or scripted physical interactions with characters ("supporting actors" or "day players") are eligible.
 Principal performers generally get larger residuals.
 In fact, the more prominent the actor, the more generous the residual.
 Big stars like Tom Cruise, for example, would get a portion of DVD sales in addition to his "regular" residuals.

 All "credited" writers are eligible for residuals, and the specific credit determines the amount of residual.
 For example, the "written by" credit yields a 100% residual allocation, "screenplay/teleplay by" yields a 75%, and "adaptation by" yields 10%.

 Examples

 Residual payments can sometimes be very small if the role was small or the movie or show was not successful.
 For example, actor Jeff Cohen received a residual check for $0.67 after appearing in one episode of The Facts of Life; he took it to a former bar in Studio City called "Maeve's Re$iduals", which used to trade free drinks for any SAG-AFTRA residual checks for less than $1.

 By contrast, Bob Gunton, who played Warden Norton in The Shawshank Redemption, noted that the movie, one of the most-rerun films, generated "close to six figures" in residuals for him in 2004, ten years after the movie was released, and even as of 2014, that he continued to receive "a very substantial income".

-In 2014, actor Lisa Kudrow of Friends was ordered to pay $1.6 million to her former manager, who argued that he was owed 5% of Kudrow's residuals earnings from work that he negotiated.
+In 2014, actress Lisa Kudrow of Friends was ordered to pay $1.6 million to her former manager, who argued that he was owed 5% of Kudrow's residuals earnings from work that he negotiated.
 Using figures that were publicly disclosed, one analyst estimated Kudrow's residuals to be at least $2.3 million, and likely much higher.